close-dev-team/mobile-close-channel-sdk-ios/doc/SDK Reference Documentation/classes/CloseChannelController.md

            `let pushToken = deviceToken.reduce("", {$0 + String(format: "%02X", $1)})`

-  - `permissionGranted`: Wether or not the user allowed for push notifications.
+  - `permissionGranted`: Describes if the user has allowed receiving push notifications.
   Usually the result of a call to:

   ```